Lytham raids prompt call for more police presence

 Calls have been made for police patrols to be stepped up after a spate of break-ins at Fylde businesses.

-The cafe at Park View 4U Lytham was closed all day Sunday after raiders smashed their way in and forced an empty drawer from the till sometime after 10.30pm the previous evening.
+The cafe at Park View 4U in Lytham was closed all day on Sunday after raiders smashed their way in and forced an empty drawer from the till sometime after 10.30pm the previous evening.

 Charity collection boxes were also taken, although as with the till, they had been emptied before staff last left the building.